mdeweerd/zha-toolkit/README.md

 aware that the network address can change over time but it is shorter to enter if you know it.

-The same also applies to the `command_data` field when it is used to designate a device.
+There is no universal "best" way of selecting the device.

+- The IEEE address is the only reference that does not change over time.
+- The entity name is surely easiest to find.
+While as a user you can change it, it is also somewhat stable when you replace a device - you could keep the same entity name for a difference device.
+- The short address might be shorter to type if you already know it, but do not rely on it if you scripts needs to continue to work over time.

+Sometime the `command_data` field provides a reference to a device (for instance, when binding one device to another).
+It has the same flexibility as the `ieee` argument.

 ## Events

+Events in Home Assistant are a way to trigger or proceed in automations and scripts, and convey data.

-All commands support setting event names.
-When set, these events are generated at the end of the command execution.
+All zha-toolkit commands support setting event names that are fired at the the end of the command execution.

+You can interactively listen for events in the Developer Tools>Events page which is a good way to check the result of a zha-toolkit service that you start in another tab of your browser.

+You can set the event names as follows:

 ```yaml
 service: zha_toolkit.SERVICE_NAME